AliaumeL/transducer-exercices/content/homework-1.md

 \newcommand{\sort}{\mathsf{sort}}
 \newcommand{\swap}{\mathsf{swap}}

 This homework is due for the 25th of March, 16:15 GMT+1.
 It should be sent to
 <ad.lopez@uw.edu.pl> or given in person at the exercise session of the lecture.
-The homework has a total of 20 points.
-An estimation repartition of the points is provided in the title of the exercises, *but it may be subject to future changes*.
 Exercises are independent, and can be skipped without penalty.
-Failure to deliver the howerwork in due time is penalized by $-1$ point per four hours of delay.
+Failure to deliver the homework in due time is heavily penalized.

 # Mealy Machines and Variations

 ## Continuous (5pt) {.exercise}

-Is the zip function continous?
+Is the zip function continuous?

 ## Flip-Flop (5pt) {.exercise}